iaincollins/iaincollins/README.md

  <a href="https://demo-scene.vercel.app"><img src="https://github.com/iaincollins/iaincollins/assets/595695/f13caa8b-221a-451e-bbf1-c57c1d81b1a3" width="600"></a>
 </p>

 A small collection of scenes in a first person perspective.
-The terrain and objects in each scene (trees, rocks, clouds, etc) are both created and placed using procedural generation.
+The terrain and objects in each scene (trees, rocks, clouds, etc) are both created and placed at runtime using procedural generation.
 Features multiple real time lights (no baked shadows), instanced gemoetry with thousands of objects on screen at the same time and physics modeling for hundreds of objects at a time.
-It uses flat / vertex shading and a low-poly style to optimise for performance on mid-tier systems (and to avoid the overhead of requiring downloading of textures), it also features more advanced material shaders and particle effects.
+It uses flat / vertex shading and a low-poly style to optimize for performance on mid-tier systems (and to avoid the overhead of requiring downloading of textures).
+It also features material shaders and particle effects.

-Built with Next.js and with custom components created for React Three Fibre - a wrapper for Three.js, which is in turn an abstraction for WebGL.
+It is built with Next.js and with custom components created for React Three Fibre - a wrapper for Three.js, which is in turn an abstraction for WebGL.

 ## 💽 [Ardent Industry](https://ardent-industry.com)